Crypto meltdown is wake-up call for many, including Congress

 Kwon’s promise turned out to be worthless.
 A massive selling event caused Terra to “break the buck” and collapse in value.
 Reddit boards dedicated to Terra and Luna were dominated for days by posts referencing the National Suicide Prevention Hotline.

 Terra’s ascendance attracted not only retail investors but also better-known cryptocurrency experts.
-On notable “Lunatic” was billionaire Mike Novogratz, who got a tattoo with the word Luna and a wolf howling at the moon on his arm.
+One notable “Lunatic” was billionaire Mike Novogratz, who tattooed his upper arm with the word Luna and a wolf howling at the moon.
 Novogratz told his followers that the tattoo “will be a constant reminder that venture investing requires humility.”

-Michael Estrabillo entrusted his crypto investments to stablegains, a investment vehicle that he says had assured him and other investors that the funds were secured in USD Coin, one of the largest stablecoins, and one backed by hard assets.
+Michael Estrabillo entrusted his crypto investments to stablegains, an investment vehicle that he says had assured him and other investors that the funds were secured in USD Coin, one of the largest stablecoins.
 Then, on May 9, he said he was informed his money was locked up in Terra.

 “Had I known I was involved in a currency that was backed by an algorithm, I would have never invested in that,” Estrabillo lamented.

-Washington make also be waking up to the fact that what used to be niche part of the internet and finance has gone mainstream and can no longer be ignored.
+Washington may also be waking up to the fact that what used to be niche part of the internet and finance has gone mainstream and can no longer be ignored.

 The total value of crypto assets hit a peak of $2.8 trillion last November; it’s now below $1.3 trillion, according to CoinGecko.
 Surveys show that roughly 16% of adult Americans, or 40 million people, have invested in cryptocurrencies.
 Retirement account giant Fidelity Investments now offers crypto as a part of a 401(k) plan.
 Sen. Cory Booker, D-New Jersey, has repeatedly pointed out that crypto is particularly popular among Black Americans, a community long distrustful of Wall Street.